Workday/canvas-kit/modules/labs-react/README.md

 **By consuming any of these modules, you acknowledge the potential complexity of updating and ultimately performing a migration when components are promoted to a stable version.**

-**These components are purely opt in**, so they are not included in the universal module `@workday/canvas-kit-react`.
+**These components are purely opt in**, so they are not included in the main module `@workday/canvas-kit-react`.

+## Support

+- Docs & examples
+- Change announcements & migration strategies
+- Breaking changes can happen at any time
+- Updates or promotion to Canvas Kit Preview may require signficant refactoring
+- Direct support when we have capacity, but we prioritize Preview and Main components first

 ## Module Structure